meghapsimatrix/wildmeta/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This release extends bootstrapping functions to work with univariate meta-analysis models fit using metafor package.
+This release fixed a small bug with parallelization.

 ## Test environments